dotnet/machinelearning/docs/code/IDataViewDesignPrinciples.md

 buffers up front, outside the iteration loop.

-Note that IDataView allows algorithms that need to materialize data in memory to do so—nothing in the system prevents a component from cursoring through the source data and building a complete in-memory representation of the information needed, subject, of course, to available memory.
+Note that IDataView allows algorithms that need to materialize data in memory to do so.
+Nothing in the system prevents a component from cursoring through the source data and building a complete in-memory representation of the information needed, subject, of course, to available memory.

 ### Data Size